It is imperative that we be well informed of all student’s health needs and can immediately reach you if your child is ill or injured at school.

 The Health Office is required to maintain updated records of student immunizations.
 Please make sure we receive proper documentation if your child received any immunizations over the summer and/or during the school year.

-We will be doing a school-wide health screening in November.
+SJB conducts a school-wide health screening in November.
 This will include height, weight, blood pressure, vision for all grades, and scoliosis checks in the upper grades.
 Students in Pre-K, K, 1, 2 and 6, as well as all new students will also have a hearing screen.
 If you are interested in helping call or e-mail the Health Office.
 It is often remarkable to see how much they have grown.

-- Assistance with health screenings
+- Assistance with health screenings (We’ll train you!)

-- Making ice packs
+- Preparing ice packs